sfarrens/pycymatch/README.md

 matches between a catalogue of simulated dark matter haloes populated with galaxies and the results of a cluster detection algorithm run on said catalogue.
-The code defines the "cylinder" as the R200 distance from the halo centre and 2 x dz(1 + z) (where dz is the expected photometric redshift error).
+The code defines the "cylinder" as the R200 distance from the halo centre and `2 x dz(1 + z)` (where dz is the expected photometric redshift error).
-The code additionally requires that any potential matches be within the boundaries defined by the members of the mock halo (i.e. the farthest extent in RA and Dec).
+The code additionally requires that any potential matches be within the boundaries defined by the members of the mock halo (*i.e.* the farthest extent in RA and Dec of the members).

-Version 4 of the code rank orders the mock haloes and the detections by Ngal (i.e. the number of galaxy members) and enforces unique matches.
-This ensures that a given halo is always matched to the largest available detection that satisfies the matching criteria.
-This method was implemented for the Euclid Cluster Finder Challenges (CFC) 1 and 2.
+Version 4 of the code rank orders the mock haloes and the detections by Ngal (*i.e.* the number of galaxy members) and enforces unique matches.
+This ensures that a given halo is always matched to the largest available detection that satisfies the matching criteria. (*Note:* This method was implemented for the Euclid Cluster Finder Challenges (CFC) 1 and 2)

 Version 5 of the code does not rank order the objects.
-Instead this code finds all possible detections (i.e. those that satisfy the matching criteria).
+Instead this code finds all possible detections (*i.e.* those that satisfy the matching criteria).
 A weighting is then assigned to each match to either find the best possible unique match (providing identical results to V4) or to find the probability distribution of all of the matches.